mb2o/docs/start/views.md

 	);

 Great!
 We have defined a composer for the **layouts/default** view.
-Now, every time that view is created, the composer will be called.
+Now, every time the view is created, this composer will be called.
 As you can see, the composer is registering some common assets, as well as binding partial views to the layout.
 Of course, we can create an instance of the view using the same syntax we're used to:

 	return View::make('layouts/default');